PeggyJV/sommelier/README.md

 # Sommelier

-Sommelier is a platform for running DeFi strategies managed by off-chain computation.
+Sommelier is a platform for running DeFi strategies in special vaults, called Cellars, managed by off-chain computation.
 It's a blockchain built with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), and uses its own fork of the [Gravity Bridge](https://github.com/peggyjv/gravity-bridge) to enable cross-chain execution.